fedarko/neoconverter/README.md

 > detection but if you are interested in conducting research-level science we
 > recommend that you use the original source data (which are not hosted by NEO,
 > but we can assist you in identifying the source).

+## TODOs for this repo

+- Add back functionality that takes in a list of files and converts all of them at once
+- Add more comprehensive tests (testing bad inputs in `_read()`, testing the convert function(s) actually read things correctly, etc.)
+    - can use StringIOs to mock up the CSV files
+- Add more documentation, examples, etc.